stevenmusumeche/salty-solutions-mobile-v2/README.md

 EXPO_NO_CAPABILITY_SYNC=1 eas build --platform android --profile production
 ```

+### Submitted to App Store

+1. Build a standalone production build (see above)
+2. Submit the build to the App Store with `eas submit --platform ios`
+3. Login to App Store Connect and complete the process using the build from step 2.

 # Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).